atlantichabitatmodels/communityofpractice/pages/contribute.md

 │   ├── directory            : Community directory
 │   ├── home                 : Home page
-│   ├── meetings             : A landing page for all upcoming meetings │   ├── past-meetings        : A landing page for all upcoming meetings │   ├── resources            : A place to collect and curate relevant resources │   └── team                 : Logistics team contact info │
+│   ├── meetings             : A landing page for all upcoming meetings │   ├── past-meetings        : A landing page for all past meetings │   ├── resources            : A place to collect and curate relevant resources │   └── team                 : Logistics team contact info │